Skip to main content

 Vitamin D and Reduced Low-Density Lipoprotein Level

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Doses and forms were not specified in most studies, limiting the ability to generalize findings.
+Study durations and doses were not consistently reported, limiting comparability.

 3 of 3 papers